Netatalk/netatalk/doc/manpages/man1/afp_logintest.1.md

     [Global]
     uam list = uams_clrtxt.so uams_guest.so

+Other tests may require additional UAMs to be configured;
+see the test output for details on which tests failed due to missing UAMs.

 Additionally, in order to test non-Guest authentication, a username and password must be passed to the test runner.

 # Examples